 List of National Backcountry Guide Clubs

-This article introduces backcountry guide clubs across Japan, run by professional guides who hold international mountain guide and JMGA (Japan Mountain Guides Association) certifications.
+This guide introduces backcountry guide clubs across Japan, run by professional guides holding international mountain guide or JMGA (Japan Mountain Guide Association) certifications.

-Unlike managed ski resorts, backcountry skiing poses many hidden risks.
-Generally speaking, you should avoid going out alone, but friends and acquaintances accompanying you won't necessarily avoid danger.
+Unlike managed ski resorts, the backcountry is fraught with risks.
+Going alone should be avoided as a general rule, and friends or acquaintances accompanying you won't necessarily avoid danger.

 Guide Club List and How to View the List